 Written By Elizabeth Nyland Artisan / Edibles / Food Shops / Sustainability Oct 25, 2012 Victoria’s Winter Market Starts In November SHARE VIA: Facebook Twitter Pinterestleft: Winter Market scene at Market Square. right: Corry Matechuk - Market Manager - with her chicken Jeb.
 Photo by Maryanne CarmackVICTORIAThere’s something a little saddening about the end of summer.
 It’s easy to miss the waning sunlight late into the evening or the fresh smell of newly cut lawns or the feel of the warm sun on your face.
 Importantly for the food-focused, the season’s end signals the finish of one of the summer’s most pleasurable experiences, the farmers’ market.No more can we wake up early on a Saturday morning and head out to any number of local farmers’ markets.
 October brings a close to most of these markets and what’s left is a gaping hole in our freshly minted weekend routines.Or is it?Luckily for us, the Victoria Downtown Public Market Society will be continuing their tenure as downtown’s main public market throughout the winter months, returning to Market Square.
 Being in the Square is great for those chilly, rainy days when you absolutely need shelter from the elements, but just have to have that crusty loaf of freshly baked artisan bread.According to Market Communications Manager, Maryanne Carmack, “Our summer farmers’ market series are coming to a close, giving our food producers and farmers a little break before our exciting and busy winter farmers markets start back up in November.
 You can look forward to about 25-30 vendors joining us for our winter markets which will be held on the 1st and 3rd Saturday of each month in beautiful Market Square from 11-3 through March.
 We are so fortunate to have our farmers markets held in Market Square, it is the perfect place to showcase local fare and stay cozy against the elements.
 We want to thank our loyal supporters for being so encouraging of our dedicated food producers and farmers that work so hard for our community!”One of the participants in the market is Holland Farm.
 Holland Farm has been operating for nearly a decade, and provides natural, pesticide-free produce to many of Victoria’s finest restaurants, as well as providing tasty seasonal produce as one of the staple vendors of the downtown market’s “Local-Motive” throughout the season.
 Holland Farm’s owner/operator Corry Matechuk is also the Farm Market Manager for this very successful and diverse downtown farmers’ market.The market will feature local favourites such as ethically raised, pasture fed Peninsula beef from Boughneath Farm, fresh seafood, eggs, Italian bread and pastries, plant starts, fresh handmade pasta made from local ingredients, Vancouver Island salt, granola, chorizo sausage sandwiches, preserves, honey, gluten free products, hot and loose teas and salsa – just to name a few.
 As a prelude to Christmas shopping, the market will also feature locally made crafts by artisan vendors on December 15th.
 If you are a local artisan, contact Corry at email@example.com for more information.So don’t fear the wind, rain and chilly days to come.
 Let your food be your comfort and head on down to the Winter Market on Saturdays to fuel your passion for local fare throughout the cold months ahead.
 See you there!Web: http://victoriapublicmarket.com/Facebook: https://www.facebook.com/VictoriaDowntownMarket Dates:November 3rd & 17thDecember 1st & 15th(December 15th market will also included local craft artisans)January 5th & 19thFebruary 2nd & 16thMarch 2rd and 16 EdiblesfarmersmarketsVictoria SHARE VIA: Facebook Twitter Pinterest Written By: Elizabeth Nyland ...
-Read More You may also like Artisan / Food / Food Shops March 14, 2014 Ten Years of True Grain Bread “The original Cowichan Bay Bakery and its Okanagan sister location celebrate a decade of baking made from freshly milled, local, organic ...
+Read More You may also like Artisan / Drink / Events / Food / Food Events / Victoria May 21, 2019 The Cheese and Meat Festival When the sun’s out and gorgeously beating down on a weekend mid-May, people in Victoria require an exceptional reason to stay inside for a few ...
+Read More Artisan / Food / Food Shops March 14, 2014 Ten Years of True Grain Bread “The original Cowichan Bay Bakery and its Okanagan sister location celebrate a decade of baking made from freshly milled, local, organic ...
 Read More Artisan / Good For You / Health / One ingredient August 6, 2013 The Vinegar Lady Vinegar is one of the world’s most widely used condiments—every culture around the world utilizes the pantry staple.
 The Italians love their ...
 Read More Artisan / One ingredient / Vancouver July 19, 2013 Earnest Ice Cream: Vancouver’s Very Own A day without ice cream is a day wasted.
 At least that is how entrepreneurs Ben Earnst and Erica Bernardi of Vancouver’s Earnest Ice Cream feel. ...
 Read More Artisan / Food News / One ingredient June 10, 2013 Cheese of the Month June: Blossom’s Blue A little bit of blue cheese goes a long way.
 That’s the literal truth about Blossom’s Blue, an exceptional blue cheese made by Moonstruck Organic ...
 Read More Artisan / One ingredient April 29, 2013 Cheese of the Month May: Alpindon Eat is happy to announce we will be featuring one “Cheese of the month” article each month online.
 Expand your cheese tastes! ...
 Read More Comments are closed.